-(G) Evaluating program results against stated objectives; and (H) Managing or supervising persons whose primary responsibilities with regard to the program include such assignments as those described in paragraph (a)(1)(i)(A) through (G) of this section.
+(G) Evaluating program results against stated objectives; and office supplies, and rental and maintenance (but not purchase) of office space.

+(H) Managing or supervising persons whose primary responsibilities with regard to the program include such assignments as those described in paragraph (a)(1)(i)(A) through (G) of this section.
+Services, accounting services, and audit services; and Other costs for goods and services required for administration of the program, including rental or purchase of equipment, insurance, utilities,

-2) Eligible Activities under ESG Shelter program:
+Eligible Activities under ESG Shelter program: